Ulidtsoa01/mpv-retiming-scripts/README.md

 ### save-sub-delay-to-file

 Script for retiming .ass and .srt **files** by using the sub delay as the offset to shift the subtitle timings by.
-Upon execution, basic-sub-utility reads the current subtitle file and the resulting output is loaded into mpv.
+Upon execution, basic-sub-utility reads the current subtitle file and outputs a file, which is loaded into mpv.

 Press `w` to bring up a menu.
 You can configure the script's defaults by changing the `options` near the beginning of the script.